mieweb/docs/content/functions/encounters/smart-plan.md

 ## Meds Quick List

-Click the "+" icon next to the Other option to Prescribe a Medication
+Click the "+" icon next to the Other option to Prescribe a Medication.

 ![](./smart-plan.assets/54e217106ff31ea5b1314c1e0af713b5.png)

 ## Due List Quick List